-Typically, the console consists of two or three manuals and several accessories.
+Typically, the console consists of two manuals and several accessories.
 The keyboards have a church organ touch and are normally designed with synthetic key surfaces.
-You may custom-order wooden keys.
-For more information, read "The console in detail".

 The music rack

 The music rack is typically not yet installed at the time of delivery.
 You can insert the music rack into the groove provided on the top panel of the organ cabinet.